canonical/ubuntu-server-documentation/docs/how-to/get-started-with-lamp-applications-legacy.md

-(get-started-with-lamp-applications)=
+(get-started-with-lamp-applications-legacy)=
-# Get started with LAMP applications
+# Get started with LAMP applications (legacy)

+> **Note**:
+> This section is flagged as *legacy* because these days there are many popular web application frameworks and stacks, and with the introduction of PostgresQL, Nginx, and Javascript for web application development LAMP is more of a historical interest than a modern best practice.

 ## Overview